front-end-summer19/session-2/readme.md

   const updatedRecipe = {
     title: 'New Title',
     image: 'lasagna.png',
-    description: 'Not too long.'
+    description: 'Not too long.',
   };
   const options = {
     method: 'PUT',
     body: JSON.stringify(updatedRecipe),
-    headers: { 'Content-Type': 'application/json' }
+    headers: { 'Content-Type': 'application/json' },
   };
   console.log('options.body ', options.body);
-  fetch(`api/recipes/5d39eafb686a99ed6e11629f`, options).then(response =>
+  fetch(`api/recipes/5d39eafb686a99ed6e11629f`, options).then((response) =>
     console.log('response ', response),
   );
   event.preventDefault();
 };
 ```

 Be sure to replace the hard coded id (`api/recipes/5d222a54334b1112c44a6066`) with the one in the browser location bar.

 Test by:

-* clicking the submit button
+- clicking the submit button
-* note the output of the two console logs in the browser's console
+- note the output of the two console logs in the browser's console
-* refresh the page
+- refresh the page

 Edit the script to harvest the form values as the updated recipe: